aaron-dv/bike-sales/README.md

 ### Data Sources

-The primary dataset used for this analysis is the "Dataset" sheet ([available here](https://1drv.ms/x/c/268b40e9c494717a/Efrz0z864QFArwPTXf49cnkBf5B-r9D7DeQTgxhMycm1gg?e=JpKLQJ&nav=MTVfezAwMDAwMDAwLTAwMDEtMDAwMC0wMDAwLTAwMDAwMDAwMDAwMH0)) of the "bike-sales.xlsx" file; Ii contains various details pertaining to customers who either did or did not purchase bikes from the business.
+The primary dataset used for this analysis is the "Dataset" sheet ([available here](https://1drv.ms/x/c/268b40e9c494717a/Efrz0z864QFArwPTXf49cnkBf5B-r9D7DeQTgxhMycm1gg?e=JpKLQJ&nav=MTVfezAwMDAwMDAwLTAwMDEtMDAwMC0wMDAwLTAwMDAwMDAwMDAwMH0)) of the "bike-sales.xlsx" file; it contains various details pertaining to customers who either did or did not purchase bikes from the business.

 ---